jewettaij/visfd/doc/doc_filter_mrc.md

 ...where "thresh_min" and "thresh_max" are the thresholds below which, and above which, the blob score must lie in order not to be discarded, respectively.
+*(Note: You can either use thresolds or ratios, but you cannot mix both.)*

 #### automatic disposal of overlapping blobs (non-max suppression)